kevinamiri/Instructgpt-prompts/readme.md

 ### Reading comprehension:

 ```
+Explain the central idea of the following text:
+Explain the following passage:
+Provide a brief explanation of the following text:
+Provide a general understanding of the following text:
+Provide a list of key vocabulary words from the following text:
+Provide a one-sentence summary of the following text:
-Can you explain the following passage:
+Provide a summary and analysis of the following passage:
-What does the following text mean:
-Write a short summary of the following passage:
+Provide a summary of the following passage:
+Provide an overview of the following passage:
+Rephrase the following passage in your own words:
+Identify key points in the following passage:
+Identify major themes discussed in the following text:
+Identify the author's main argument in the following text:
+Identify the author's perspective in the following passage:
+Identify the intended audience for the following text:
-What's the main idea of the following text:
+Identify the main idea of the following text:
-Can you provide a brief explanation of the following text:
+Identify the tone of the following text:
-Write a response to the questions based on the following text:
+Identify the underlying message of the following text:
-What are the key points made in the following passage:
+Identify the most important information in the following passage:
-Can you provide a general understanding of the following text:
+Write a brief interpretation of the following text:
+Write a paragraph that explains the most important information in the following text:
+Write a personal opinion on the information presented in the following text:
 Write a reflection on the information presented in the following passage:
-What's the author's purpose in writing the following text:
-Can you provide a summary of the following passage:
-What's the tone of the following text:
-Can you rephrase the following passage:
 Write a response to the following text based on your understanding:
-What's the author's main argument in the following text:
-Can you provide a one-sentence summary of the following text:
-Write a paragraph that explains the most important information in the following text:
+Write a response to the questions based on the information presented in the following passage:
-What are the themes explored in the following text:
-Can you provide a list of key vocabulary words from the following text:
 Write a short story that incorporates the information from the following text:
-What's the intended audience for the following text:
-What's the underlying message of the following text:
-Can you provide a summary and analysis of the following passage:
+Write a short summary of the following passage:
-Write a brief interpretation of the following text:
-What's the theme of the following passage:
-Can you explain the central idea of the following text:
-Write a response to the questions based on the information presented in the following passage:
-What are the major themes discussed in the following text:
-Can you provide an overview of the following passage:
-Write a personal opinion on the information presented in the following text:
-What's the author's perspective in the following passage:
 ```

 ### Simplify and provide explanations:

 ```
-Can you simplify the following:
+Can you break down the following into simpler parts:
+Explain the following in simple terms:
+Explain the following to someone who has no prior knowledge of:
+Simplify the following:
-Write a clear explanation of:
+What's a beginner-friendly explanation of:
 What's a simple explanation for:
-Can you explain the following in simple terms:
-Write a step-by-step explanation of:
 What's an easy way to understand:
-Can you break down the following into simpler parts:
+Write a clear explanation of:
+Write a detailed explanation of:
 Write a layman's explanation of:
-What's a beginner-friendly explanation of:
-Can you explain the following to someone who has no prior knowledge of:
-Write a detailed explanation of:
+Write a step-by-step explanation of:
 ```

 ### Make a summary: